 A puppy who's parent/s are mixed breeds themselves is pretty much a lottery in terms of the genes he's carrying for all sorts of traits, including size.

-Of course this huge difference in size (think Great Dane and Chihuahua!), means that there is no 'one-size-fits-all' answer or method of calculation that will answer the question "how much will my puppy weigh?"
+Of course this huge difference in size (think Great Dane and Chihuahua!), means that there is no 'one-size-fits-all' calculation for estimating a puppy's adult weight.